acuminous/power-merge/README.md

 ```

 #### eq
-Compares the value located at the given path, with another value.
+Compares the value located at the given [path](#paths) with the second parameter, returning true if they are equal and false otherwise

 ```js
 {